RahmatRafiq/react-vehicle-seatpicker/README.md

 ## Support

-Jika Anda memiliki pertanyaan atau butuh bantuan, silakan buat issue di [GitHub repository](https://github.com/RahmatRafiq/react-vehicle-seatpicker/issues).
+If you have questions or need help, please open an issue in the [GitHub repository](https://github.com/RahmatRafiq/react-vehicle-seatpicker/issues).